For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Think of it like this: if you need to take out a payday loan, it's likely you're struggling to budget effectively.
 And those who struggle to budget tend to also struggle to repay borrowed money on time.

-If you're in enough financial trouble to consider taking one of these loans out in the first place, it's more than likely that you'll struggle to pay back interest rates such as these.
+If you're in enough financial trouble to consider taking one of these loans out in the first place, you could then struggle to pay back interest rates.

 And the sad thing is that these companies rely on you not being able to make your repayments as one of their main revenue streams.

-Well, the good news is, there are loads of alternatives for you to try.
-If you're looking for short-term loans for students, payday lenders should be at the very bottom of your list of options to try, and you should exhaust every other possibility before contacting them as a last resort.
+The good news is that there are loads of safer alternatives to payday loans.
+If you're looking for short-term loans for students, payday lenders should be at the very bottom of your list.
+You should exhaust every other safer possibility before contacting them as a last resort.

 8 alternatives to payday loans